coatyio/coaty-js/docs/man/developer-guide.md

-* **Communication Manager**: Each container contains exactly one instance of the `CommunicationManager` class that provides publish-subscribe for communication event patterns to exchange typed object data by an underlying messaging protocol (currently MQTT).
+* **Communication Manager**: Each container contains exactly one instance of the `CommunicationManager` class that provides publish-subscribe for communication event patterns to exchange typed object data by an underlying messaging protocol.

 * **Configuration**: A `Configuration` object that defines configuration options for the defined controllers as well as common, communication, and database related options.